alinex/bash-lib/README.md

 - no backward compatibility - everything is new
 - no automatic conversion from the older versions
 - needs bash v4.2 (February 2011)

+### Look into the Future

+The BashLib itself will grow further through my own usage and needs and maybe some other developers will later take part, too.
+We are not at the end, we are more at the start.
+There is so much potential that can be added.

 ## Distributions